Seek Strong Legal Help When Facing Child Abuse Or Neglect Charges

 Misdemeanor injury and neglect to children charges are charged relatively frequently in Idaho.
-We see the charge often in Boise, Nampa, and Caldwell.
-First, if you are pulled over and charged with driving under the influence “DUI” the arresting officer is likely to add a second charge of injury or neglect to child, even though the child was never injured or hurt.
-While this may not be as serious as a felony, you could still be sentenced to a thousand dollar fine and up to a year in jail.
+We see the charge often in Boise, Nampa and Caldwell.
+First, if you are pulled over and charged with driving under the influence (DUI), the arresting officer is likely to add a second charge of injury or neglect to the child, even though the child was never injured or hurt.
+While this may not be as serious as a felony, you could still be sentenced to a $1,000 fine and up to a year in jail.

 In addition to the criminal repercussions, a conviction for neglect and/or injury to a child looks horrible on your criminal record.
 If you work in the medical field a conviction will likely cost you your job and it will bar you from ever again working in the medical or health care profession.
 If you are a nursing student or working toward a career in the medical field your future career will end before it has ever started.
 The same situation would present itself to anyone in the teaching field.

 Child Abuse Charges Can Be Overblown And Based On Little Evidence

 Many times, an officer will charge someone with misdemeanor injury to a child for simply disciplining their child.
 Often, no true child abuse has occurred.
 There have been numerous instances of people being charged with a misdemeanor for spanking their children, even if there are no marks or bruises.
 If there are marks or bruises, then the prosecutor will probably charge the offense as a felony.

 Our firm once defended a mother who was charged with injury and neglect to children because she left her sixteen-year-old child home alone while she was at work.
 While she was gone, the child had an asthma attack and drove himself to the hospital.
 The doctor had a knee-jerk reaction and called the police.
 The police then charged the mother with injury and neglect to the children.
 We got the charge dismissed.
 It’s a good thing, too.
 The mother is a nurse.